tinyBigGAMES/Phinx/README.md

 > **⚠️ Note:** This repository is currently in the setup phase.
 While documentation is being prepared, the **code is fully functional and stable**.
 Stay tuned—this README and additional resources will be updated soon! 🚀

+## 📺 Media
+🌊 Deep Dive Podcast
+Discover in-depth discussions and insights about Sophora and its innovative features. 🚀✨

+🎥 Phinx Feature Videos
+Explore videos showcasing the powerful capabilities of the Phinx library, including tutorials, demonstrations, and real-world applications. 🎬🔥

 ## 💬 Support and Resources

 - 🐞 **Report Issues:** [Issue Tracker](https://github.com/tinyBigGAMES/Phinx/issues)